STAR IDAZ Approach

 No Active Working Group.

-STAR IDAZ focuses on porcine respiratory disease complex by staying ahead of the latest research in the field to ensure that consideration is given to the impact of this global disease on the pig industry in readiness for future activities.
+STAR IDAZ focuses on porcine respiratory disease complex (PRDC) by staying ahead of the latest research in the field to ensure that consideration is given to the impact of this global disease on the pig industry in readiness for future activities.
 However, there is currently no active working group.

 Key People